milancermak/cfn-macro-uselatest/README.md

 # cfn-macro-uselatest

-A Cloudformation macro that ensures you're always using the latest versions of Lambda Layers
+A Cloudformation macro that ensures you're always using the latest versions of Lambda Layers.
+It allows you to declare your Layers as `my-layer` instead of 'arn:aws:lambda:us-east-1:123456789012:layer:my-layer:24'.

 [![Build Status](https://travis-ci.com/milancermak/cfn-macro-uselatest.svg?branch=master)](https://travis-ci.com/milancermak/cfn-macro-uselatest)